ORNL/cpp-proposals-pub/D1673/blas_interface.md

 three categories:

-1. The BLAS provides only real-arithmetic (`S` and `D`) versions of the function, since it only makes mathematical sense in real arithmetic.
+1. The BLAS provides only real-arithmetic (`S` and `D`) versions of the function, since the function only makes mathematical sense in real arithmetic.

 2. The complex-arithmetic versions perform a slightly different mathematical operation than the real-arithmetic versions, so